10 Sports-Themed Designer Spaces for True Fans

 If you’re someone who prefers to only break out the sports-related decor on game nights, you can put together an accessory kit to have on hand.
 Include sports-related throws, hats and throw pillows in your team’s colors.

 Store it all in a basket in your closet, and it will be easily accessible the next time you have friends over to watch the big game.
-Afterwards, you can pack it up and put it away until next time.
+Afterward, you can pack it up and put it away until next time.

 Sports Writer's Loft With Antique Sports Prints